ngokevin/sherlocked/README.md

 Agnostic visual regression testing service with Sauce Labs and TravisCI.

+The world of Sherlocked:

+- Developer makes a pull request to GitHub.
+- TravisCI builds the project, invokes Sherlocked script.
+- Sherlocked script takes captures of project using Sauce Labs, pings API.
+- A GitHub Webhook will post the pull request summarizing the visual regression test build and link to a Sherlocked webpage.
+- The Sherlocked webpage will contain side-by-side capture comparisons of the master and the pull request branch as well display image diffs.

 ## Setup

 To use Sherlocked in your project, install the Node library, get a Sauce Labs